-To minimize outbreaks of COVID-19 within the TCNJ community, prevent or reduce the risk of transmission of COVID-19, and to promote the public health of the community, TCNJ is REQUIRING that all students complete COVID-19 primary series vaccination with a COVID-19 vaccine approved or authorized by the U.S. Food and Drug Administration (FDA) or authorized by the World Health Organization (WHO).
-A primary series vaccination is defined as 2 doses of Pfizer-BioNTech or Moderna vaccine, or one dose of Johnson & Johnson’s Janssen (J&J/Janssen) vaccine, or completing the primary doses of international WHO-authorized vaccines.
+To minimize outbreaks of COVID-19 within the TCNJ community, prevent or reduce the risk of transmission of COVID-19, and to promote the public health of the community, TCNJ continues to REQUIRE that all students complete COVID-19 primary series vaccination with a COVID-19 vaccine approved or authorized by the U.S. Food and Drug Administration (FDA) or authorized by the World Health Organization (WHO).
+A primary series vaccination series is defined as 2 doses of Pfizer-BioNTech or Moderna vaccine, or one dose of Johnson & Johnson’s Janssen (J&J/Janssen) vaccine, or completing the primary doses of international WHO-authorized vaccines.

 - COVID-19 vaccines are provided free of charge to all people living in the United States, regardless of their immigration or health insurance status.

 Proof of COVID-19 vaccination has the same due date as other TCNJ pre-entrance health requirements for students entering or re-entering TCNJ for the Spring 2023 semester.
 Due dates are posted at https://health.tcnj.edu/new-students/.

 It is strongly recommended that students receive their booster dose of COVID vaccine when it is time and upload the record to OWL.
 Please see booster shot information on the CDC website.

 - The following documents will be accepted as evidence of COVID-19 vaccination provided that the type of acceptable COVID-19 vaccine and the date each dose of vaccine was administered is listed:

 - Docket™ immunization record screenshot – must include your name on the record

 - An official record of COVID-19 vaccination from the New Jersey Immunization Information System (NJIIS) or other State immunization registry.